Matthew Nicks

-Matthew Nicks (born 13 May 1975) is a former professional Australian Football League player and currently the senior coach of the Adelaide Football Club.
-He was recruited from the West Adelaide Football Club to the Sydney Swans with the 21st selection in the 1994 AFL draft.
+Matthew Nicks (born 13 May 1975) is a former professional Australian rules footballer and the current senior coach of the Adelaide Crows in the Australian Football League (AFL).
+Recruited from West Adelaide in the 1994 national draft, Nicks spent his entire playing career with the Sydney Swans between 1996 and 2005.

+Following his retirement, Nicks has had an extensive coaching career.
+From 2011 to 2018, he was an assistant coach at Port Adelaide and the Greater Western Sydney Giants in 2019.
+He was appointed the senior coach of Adelaide in October 2019.
+Under Nicks, the Crows completed the most significant turnaround in AFL history, rising from a 15th-placed finish in 2024 to claiming the minor premiership in the 2025 season.

 Playing career

 Sydney Swans

 Nicks made his Australian Football League debut in 1996 for the Sydney Swans and played a total of 175 games over the next 10 seasons.
 He retired from AFL football in 2005 after prolonged struggles with injury and illness, including a broken leg in 1995, pneumonia in 2000, a broken finger in 2001 and a stress fracture in his leg in 2005.
-His second last game was the round 10, 2005 match against at Marvel Stadium in which the Swans came under severe scrutiny from the AFL, in particular from then-CEO Andrew Demetriou and Network 10 commentators Stephen Quartermain, Tim Lane and Robert Walls, over their performance.
+He played his last game in Round 11 of 2005, and was unable to break back into the side which ultimately won the 2005 premiership.